Original EASE-Grid Format Description

 For more information on the relationships between the Polar Pathfinder EASE-Grids, please see Summary of NOAA/NASA Polar Pathfinder Grid Relationships.

 The AARI EASE-Grid sea ice data provide another example.
 These data did not require hemispheric coverage, but the data set producers at NSIDC wanted to provide them in a grid that would facilitate intercomparison with sea ice data derived from SSM/I. Therefore the AARI EASE-Grid was defined to be the subset of the SSM/I Pathfinder NH grid (Northern hemisphere, 12.5 km resolution) defined by columns 360 through 1080 and rows 360 through 1080.
 The resulting AARI EASE-Grid is 721 columns and 721 rows.
 This, in turn, relates the AARI EASE-Grid definition to the 25 km AVHRR EASE-grid (aka "NA25") subset via the following simple relationship:

 - AARIcolumn = 2 * NA25column

 - AARIrow = 2 * NA25row

 Users are encouraged to explore the versatility of this format for their own applications.
-Please refer to Points, pixels, grids, and cells -- a mapping and gridding primer for details on defining custom EASE-Grid definitions.
+Please refer to the Points, Pixels, Grids, and Cells: A Mapping and Gridding Primer document for details on defining custom EASE-Grid definitions.

 - NOAA/NASA Pathfinder EASE-Grid Brightness Temperatures